microsoft/CCF/doc/build_apps/get_started.rst

 Network Governance
 ------------------

-a Consortium of trusted Members :doc:`governs the CCF network </governance/index>`. members can submit proposals to CCF and these proposals are accepted based on the rules defined in the :ref:`Constitution <governance/constitution:Constitution>`.
+A Consortium of trusted Members :doc:`governs the CCF network </governance/index>`.
+Members can submit proposals to CCF and these proposals are accepted based on the rules defined in the :ref:`Constitution <governance/constitution:Constitution>`.
 Governance changes are submitted to a :ref:`network as Proposals <governance/proposals:Summary>`, and put to a vote from members.

 -  :ref:`Submitting a New Proposal <governance/proposals:Submitting a New Proposal>`
 -  :ref:`Members can then vote to accept or reject the proposal <governance/proposals:Summary>`